About Alan Bandstra

 Thoughtful storyteller

 Colleagues and readers describe Alan as thoughtful and quietly humorous.
 He’s the kind of person who might be caught reading a book at the shopping center—or wandering the parking lot in search of his car.
 True to form, he tends to ponder relevant theories before jumping to solutions, and he loves explaining big ideas through stories.
-His classroom scenarios and writing style often reflect the storytelling cadence he absorbed from his grandfather, a pipe-smoking farmer who loved talking to his cows and watching the corn grow.
+His classroom scenarios and writing style often reflect the storytelling cadence he absorbed from his grandfather, a pipe-smoking farmer who loved talking with his cows and watching the corn grow.

 Teaching that transforms